How to Send Bulk WhatsApp Messages Without Getting Banned in 2026

 Will I get banned for sending bulk messages on WhatsApp?

 You will not get banned if you use the official WhatsApp Business API with opted-in contacts, approved templates, and maintain a healthy quality rating.
 Bans happen when businesses use unofficial tools, scrape phone numbers, send without opt-in consent, or generate high block/report rates.
-Using a compliant BSP like ChatDaddy eliminates ban risk.
+Using a compliant ISV partner like ChatDaddy eliminates ban risk.

 What is the difference between WhatsApp broadcast and bulk messaging?